Global ResponsibilityRecycle Shoes and Clothing – How We Benefit

 Instead let’s get the full benefit of these resources by using the fabrics to death.
 (Source Material: nrdc.org/thisgreenlife)

-Many items in your home can be recycled.
-For instance, old shoes, wallets, belts, purses, backpacks, hard toys, stuffed animals, caps and hats can be recycled as well as old clothes.
+Many items in your home can be repurposed.
+For instance, old shoes, wallets, belts, purses, backpacks, hard toys, stuffed animals, caps and hats can be repurposed as well as old clothes.

-Almost 100% of household textiles and clothing can be recycled, regardless of quality of condition.
-Recycling clothing and textiles benefits charities, reduces solid waste, and provides employment to Texans.
+Almost 100% of household textiles and clothing can be repurposed, regardless of quality or condition.
+Repurposing clothing and textiles benefits charities, reduces solid waste, and provides employment to Texans.

-When Americans recycle their unwanted clothing and textiles, it provides three main benefits: funds charitable programs, reduces solid waste, and provides economic stimulus and employment here and abroad.
+When Americans repurpose their unwanted clothing and textiles, it provides three main benefits: funds charitable programs, reduces solid waste, and provides economic stimulus and employment here and abroad.
 Specific benefits include:

 While Americans are familiar with recycling of plastics, aluminum and other packaging, they may be less likely to understand the value of recycling all unwanted clothing and household textiles.

-Consumers should not dispose of unwanted textiles or clothing in the garbage because almost 100% of it can be recycled.
+Consumers should not dispose of unwanted shoes or clothing in the garbage because almost 100% of it can be repurposed.
 Yet consumers in the U.S. place almost half of their unwanted textiles and clothing in the trash, accounting for almost 5% of the solid waste stream.

 (Source Material: Oklahoma Cooperative Extension Service)